CMHayden/Data-Analysis-of-a-Document-Tracker/Readme.md

 ### "Also likes" graph

+Using the also likes functionality, generate a graph that displays the relationship between the input document and all documents that have been found as "also like" documents.
+Highlight the input document and user.
+Use arrows to capture "has read" relationship.
+Shorten all visitor UUIDs and document UUIDs to the last 4 hex digits.

 ### GUI functionality with tkinter

 To read the required data and display the statistcal data, a simple GUI based on tkinter must be used, which will read the user inputs as described above and with buttons to process the data as requested.